-Should my breastfeeding meal plan be low-carb, low-fat or low-calorie?
+Should my breastfeeding meal plan be low-carb, low-fat, or low-calorie?

 Your breastfeeding meal plan for weight loss doesn’t need to be any one of the above!
 The key is to focus on nutrient-dense foods.
 Is the food you are eating full of nutrients?
 Most of these foods are lower in calories, so you end up getting full on less calories.
-That is why my program is full of nutrient-dense meals, rather than a low-carb or low-fat plan.
+That is why our program is full of nutrient-dense meals, rather than a low-carb or low-fat plan.
 If your food is colorful, grows from the ground, or is a real animal or plant-based protein, then it is okay.
-There can be a lot of stress when trying to decide whether low-carb, keto or even counting macros is right for your body.
+There can be a lot of stress when trying to decide whether low-carb, keto, or even counting macros is right for your body.

 What does a good breastfeeding meal plan for weight loss look like?

 We’ve created a full, 21-day meal plan for mamas in our program, which helps guide mamas and gives them a lot of options for nutrient-dense meals.
 Below is a great sample meal plan for one day, and grab this 5-day meal plan to print and use!

 I think a good meal plan for one day would go as follows:

 Protein lactation smoothie made with a postpartum + lactation protein powder, frozen fruit, and fresh spinach.

 I highly recommend the new Milk Dust Lactation bars for an on-the-go snack!
 These are so yummy, full of protein, low sugar, and lots of lactation-boosting herbs for you too.
 A handful of nuts with fresh berries, sliced cucumbers, hummus, and apple slices with 1 tbsp of peanut butter.